hiqdev/hisite/README.md

 ## Idea

 HiSIte provides base for creating Yii2 web application.
-It is similar in functional to `yii2-app-basic` but in contrast to it HiSite is a plugin and you require it with composer instead of copy-pasting.
+It is similar in functions to `yii2-app-basic` but in contrast HiSite is a plugin and you require it with composer instead of copy-pasting.

 Article describing the idea behind HiSite coming soon...